-A paradise for history enthusiasts and an abode to the imperial collections of the Ottoman Empire, the Topkapi Palace is a museum as well as a library in Istanbul.
-It houses the largest collection of Ottoman Empire belongings and manuscripts.
+A paradise for history enthusiasts and an abode to the imperial collections of the Ottoman Empire, Topkapi Palace is a historical monument as well as a museum in Istanbul.
+It houses the largest collection of Ottoman Empire artefacts and manuscripts.
 The ornate structure has four awe-inspiring courtyards that breathe the history of the Ottoman Empire and are architectural marvels themselves.
 Keep reading further to delve deeper into the richness of this historical gemstone.

 The embellished and grand Imperial Gate of the palace marks the entrance to the First Courtyard.
 It leads directly to the Hagia Sophia and then turns northwest towards the Palace Square to the Fountain of Ahmed III.
 Through the Imperial Gate, to the south of the palace, the sultan would make their entry into the palace.
 Dating originally from 1478, this massive gate is now covered in nineteenth-century marble.
 In the structure's central arch, is a high-domed passage decorated with gilded Ottoman calligraphy, which includes verses from the Qur'an and Tughras of the Sultans.

 The First Courtyard, also known as the Janissaries Court and the Parade Court, is the largest and most extensive of the palace's courtyards and is surrounded by high walls to function as an outer precinct or park.
 Well-groomed janissaries and court officials would line up the path.